ShineiArakawa/patch-based-ddpm/README.md

 ## Acknowledgements
 We thank Asst.
 Prof. Qi Feng for valuable feedbacks as well as English proofreading and Yoshiki Kubotani for feedbacks regarding the graphical design.
-This research is supported by the JSPS KAKENHI Grant Number 21H05054.
+This research is supported by the Japan Society for the Promotion of Science KAKENHI Grant Number 21H05054.
 This implementation is heavily based on the repo [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).